ateeqdev/web3_of_the_day/README.md

 # Web3 Of The Day

-One thing dumb or too technical about blockchain daily
+One thing dumb or too technical about blockchain daily, a subset of what I learned that day

+#### Fab 26, 2022 (Day 54): Solidity: Pure Functions

+Pure functions neither modify the blockchain nor read it
+Modifiers are functions that pre-requisite another function
+P.S.
+I minted an NFT today.
+[See here](https://ropsten.etherscan.io/token/0x49d8570c1fa68520a475430b83d1751151681a0b)

 #### Fab 25, 2022 (Day 53): Two Types of Gas Limits